Before Wagner, people preferred to do it with the lights on: listen to and watch opera that is.

 Wagner directed that the lights should be dimmed during performances of his works so people would concentrate on the music and drama rather than each other.
 The noisy and influential box holders complained as one would expect: noisily.
 They even succeeded in getting German language operas banned from the New York Metropolitan Opera for a year or two.

 But Wagner eventually thundered back, and he still insisted on dimming the lights on the noisy box holders.
 Eventually, after much flickering on and off, the lights dimmed permanently and the minds of many if not all of the noisy box holders were gradually lit up by Wagner's works.

-For a new idea or innovation to be accepted and adopted it often needs to be accompanied by a change of practice which encourages different behaviour (dimming the lights led eventually to quiet, attentive and appreciative audiences).
+For a new idea or innovation to be accepted, it often needs to be accompanied by a change of practice that encourages different behaviour.
+(Dimming the lights led, eventually, to quiet and attentive audiences.)

-This is not easy to achieve, people resist the change and persist with their comfortable and familiar habits, but being clear about the change of practice and persistent in encouraging people to adopt it will, as Wagner proved, eventually enable a new idea to access and light up people's minds.
+This is not easy to achieve, people resist the change and persist with their comfortable and familiar habits, but being clear about the change of practice and persistent in encouraging people to accept it will (as Wagner proved) eventually enable a new idea to access and light up people's minds.